-However, aggregate anonymous data maybe used for research or marketing purposes in order for Home DNA to improve on their commitment of service to you.
+However, aggregate anonymous data may be used for research or marketing purposes for Home DNA to improve on their commitment of service to you.

 In the event of a company merger or sale of the Home DNA company though your information will be passed on.

 Other Peoples Home DNA Testing Reviews